awsdocs/amazon-emr-release-guide/doc_source/emr-release-4x-details.md

 The components that Amazon EMR installs with this release are listed below\.
 Some are installed as part of big\-data application packages\.
 Others are unique to Amazon EMR and installed for system processes and features\.
 These typically start with `emr` or `aws`\.
 Big\-data application packages in the most recent Amazon EMR release are usually the latest version found in the community\.
 We make community releases available in Amazon EMR as quickly as possible\.

-Some components need changes from community versions for Amazon EMR\.
+Some components in Amazon EMR differ from community versions\.
 These components have a version label in the form `CommunityVersion-amzn-EmrVersion`\.
-For example, if a big\-data community component named `myapp-component` of version 2\.2 has been modified three times for inclusion in different Amazon EMR release versions, its release version is listed as `2.2-amzn-3`\.
+The `EmrVersion` starts at 0\.
+For example, if open source community component named `myapp-component` with version 2\.2 has been modified three times for inclusion in different Amazon EMR release versions, its release version is listed as `2.2-amzn-2`\.

 | Component | Version | Description |